 Lost Forever: An unfortunately very large number of characters, stages, and tools made during 2004-2010, after Megaupload was shut down.

 Luck-Based Mission: Whether Bokosuka Wars wins or loses is purely luck, just like in the original game.
 It's also the only way he can give or receive damage.
-If he can't reach the enemy's hitbox or if he fights himself, it will be a guaranteed draw game.
+If he can't reach the enemy's hitbox (assuming the opponent even has one), if the opponent is immune to grapples, or if he fights himself, it will be a guaranteed draw game.

 Mechanically Unusual Fighter: Quite a number of them.
 An original character example is Omega Tiger Woods who can't block at all but has a crosshair that drops missiles (and a claw arm) on the enemy.